homebrew-ec-foss/tiramisu/site/content/announcements/fosstalks-2.md

 title: "FOSS Talks 2.0"
 date: "2025-02-08"
 tags: [FOSS, talks, flagship]
-collections: [events, featured]
+collections: [announcements, featured]
 #layout: post
 previewimage: https://imgur.com/7I8zaCy.png
 description: "FOSStering togetherness!"
 layout: post
 ---

 ![FOSS Talks Poster](https://imgur.com/0SDqj01.png)

 ### We are back with the second edition of our flagship event - <span style="font-style:italic; color:#00fb6b">FOSS Talks</span>!

 This exciting on-campus meet up, the first of it's kind at PES University, is an initiative to expose the FOSS enthusiasts on campus to all the experienced open-source evangelists and contributors out there!

 <div id="proposals" style="margin: 4rem 0 2rem 0;">

 ## Speaker Proposals

 Drop your proposals as comments for us to make note of and triage them!
 Here is an [example](https://github.com/homebrew-ec-foss/tiramisu/discussions/43).

 <script src="https://giscus.app/client.js"